rapid7/metasploit-framework/Metasploit-Guide-SMB.md

 Other terminology to be aware of:
 - SMB - Serer Message Blocks
 - CIFS - Common Internet File System
-- Samba - Samba is a free software re-implementation of SMB, which is frequently found on unix-like systems
+- Samba - A free software re-implementation of SMB, which is frequently found on unix-like systems

 Metasploit has support for multiple SMB modules, including: